benman31/RumRunner/README.md

 The project was completed in two stages with deliverable 1 involving the implementation of the client-side code against a black-boxed server.
 Deliverable 2 then involved implementing the server code against the functioning client code.<br/>

+**Disclaimer**</br>
+Please keep in mind this was a second year university assignment - I'm older and wiser now but I'm also pretty proud of the effort that went into it back when I was a baby programmer :)

 ## Running the project

 - Clone the repository locally and open the project in your IDE of choice (IntelliJ using Gradle for building is recommended)